stefvanschie/buildinggame/CONTRIBUTING.md

 ## Getting started with pull requests

+When you want to fix an issue, make sure no one is assigned to that issue as of yet.
+If someone is assigned, (s)he will fix it.
+Also when you're more experienced with this projefct, please leave issues tagged with "good first issue" for people with less experience, unless there are no other issues available.

+Note that issues tagged with "good first issue" don't necessarily mean this has to be your first issue.
+You can still fix those issues if you feel like you don't have that much experience with this project or aren't very comfortable with it.

+When you want to fix an issue, please leave a comment stating that you're going to fix this issue so we can assign you to it.
+This ensures that people aren't wasting their time by fixing the same issue.

 If your pull request is bigger than a few lines (say 10 max.) make a fork of the project and add the changes there first.
 Changes that are smaller (documentation changes, spelling/grammer fixes, adding comments, constant values errors, additional logging messages, etc.) can be done direclty without the need for a new fork.